 In the first example, the third chord is a dominant seventh.
 The E-sharp in the second example, however, makes it something totally different, namely a German augmented sixth… even though they sound the same.
 (Again, don’t worry about chord names for now, as augmented sixth chords are quite advanced music theory material.
 Also, for purposes of voice leading I slightly changed the “spelling” of the second and third chords, but that doesn’t affect the harmony.)
 What’s interesting is that the E-sharp is a surprising harmonic twist that leads from the expected C major, all the way to B major, a very remote key!

 This is the reason why you must not rely solely on the piano keyboard when learning music theory.
 Piano theory needs to be informed by reading music; otherwise you’re merely learning which keys to press, not the actual notes.
-Your goal should be to become a musician, not a sort of trained monkey.
-I’m sure monkeys can be trained to type, but if they have no idea that they’re typing words and that those words have meanings, then this activity won’t be especially meaningful.
-It may put on a superficial show for spectators, but discerning ears will know there’s nothing behind it.
+Your goal should be to develop real musicianship, really to understand the notes you play.